bluesillybeard/Pinc/readme.md

 ## Pinc design goals
 - Lightweight - minimal dependencies (within reason)
     - fundamental libraries (Xlib for example) are fair game
+        - Technically Xlib is not a fundamental library but it's cut deep into the rendering so it basically is a fundamental library at this point
     - Any non-system libraries are statically linked (ex: SPIRV-cross)
 - Language agnostic - The external API is entirely in C, which makes binding to other languages relatively simple
     - Specifically, the header is written in C99 as described in the [GNU C manual](https://www.gnu.org/software/gnu-c-manual/gnu-c-manual.html)
+    - ABI compatibility is a nightmare, but the Zig compiler makes that (relatively) a breeze.
 - ABSOLUTELY ZERO compile time dependencies, other than Pinc and and the Zig compiler
-    - This includes system libraries that are not included in Zig's cross-compile toolchain
+    - This includes system libraries that are not included in Zig's cross-compile toolchain.
+They must be loaded at runtime.
 - Easy to use
-    - Similar ease of use compared to something like SDL or SFML
+    - Similar ease of use, comparable to something like SDL or SFML
+- Flexible
-- Statically linked
+    - can be linked statically or dynamically
-    - Technically can be compiled and loaded dynamically, but it is reccommended to link to Pinc statically since the ABI is not stable.
+    - determines the API to use at runtime, so fewer compilation targets are needed
+    - cross-compiles from any platform to any platform (supported by the Zig compiler of course)
+    - Can be made to work with any C ABI (Zig's compiler for the win!)

+## Q&A
+- Why make this when other libraries already exist?
+    - I am frustrated at the state of low-level windowing / graphics libraries.
+Kinc's build system is a mess, Raylib is too minimal to do anything serious, V-EZ hasn't been updated in many years, bgfx is written in C++, SDL is a giant pain to cross-compile with, nicegraf and llgl don't proide a way to create a window, GLFW has no way to have multiple windows on a single OpenGL context, Jai is a programming language instead of a library, and the list goes on and on and on.
+They are all great, but they all suck in specific ways that are conveniently very bad for my own requirements.
+- Why support OpenGL 2.1.
+It's so old! (and deprecated)
+    - I thought it would be cool to be able to run this on extremely ancient hardware and OS, for no other reason than to see it run.
+It sounds stupid, but as a stupid person myself, I think it's a great reason.
+This was partially inspired by [MattKC porting .NET framework 2 to Windows 95.](https://www.youtube.com/watch?v=CTUMNtKQLl8)
+    - It's the most widely supported graphics API, hands down.
+You'd be hard pressed to find a platform that doesn't have some way to get OpenGL 2 apps running.
+        - I would use OpenGL 1.x but that doesn't have shaders which are pretty much fundamental to any half-decent graphics API.
+    - It's the simplest low-level cross platform graphics API, so getting started is easier.
+- Why use X11 / Win32 / Cocoa directly
+    - To minimize dependencies
+    - GLFW is hardwired to bond each window to a GL context permanently, which is fundamentally incompatible to how this library works
+    - SDL is difficult to work with in terms of getting it to cross-compile, and it's not designed for static linking
+- Why make an abomination of Zig and C?
+    - This library was going to be written entirely in Zig.
+Then Xlib happened.
+    - Zig makes exporting a C api easy as pie, without having to write the entire thing using the masochistic nightmare that is C.
+    - Rust is far too complicated for its own good, and it's just not as ergonomic for C interop.

 ## Important notes

-Pinc is a very new library.
-It will have issues.
-It will have bugs.
-It will have missing features.
-I'm not telling you to not use Pinc, but if you do decide to use it, please be patient and report issues as they show up.

-Pinc is actually in such an early state that the API is open for changes.
-So, if you have any critique of the API or want something changed, now is the time to say it!
-Anything from missing keyboard buttons to a complete redesign of the API will be considered.

-If you want to make a pull request, PLEASE make a github issue and/or send me an email first to get my approval.
-Wasting time on pull requests with no use is dissapointing for everyone involved.
+Pinc is a very new library, and is MASSIVELY out of scope for a single developer.
+As such:
+- Expect bugs / issues
+- the API is highly variable at the moment
+    - Give me your suggestions - the API is incomplete and I don't know what's missing!
+- the project desparately needs contributors

 Pinc's current API is fundamentally incompatible with multithreading at the moment.
 If you are building a new project with Pinc, design around that constraint.
-If you are integrating Pinc into an existing project with multithreaded rendering, you will need to either use a mutex everywhere or do some serious refactoring.
+If you are integrating Pinc into an existing project with multithreaded rendering, you're probably making a mistake.

 ## Supported platforms
 - Linux/X11